 I really enjoyed this episode of Automators.
 I’ve used drafts for a long time, one of my favourite iOS apps.
-Listening made me realise I still mostly use the oder features.
+Listening made me realise I still mostly use the older features.
 I need to spend some time getting up-to-date.
 A lot of digging to do in the shownotes.

 Yesterday’s post was just about using workflow.app to post to a blog in a way that other tools can do.
 The method might suit some people’s needs better than using the WordPress app or the browser.
 It could be altered and improved too.
 But essentially it is just another way of doing something.
 I think this next step is a much bigger deal.